-Required Payments - By far the most common way for one to satisfy their ISA.
-With an ISA, you pay back a percentage of your earnings each month for a set number of months.
+Required Payments – By far the most common way for one to satisfy their ISA.
+With an ISA, you pay back a fixed percentage of your earnings each month for a set number of months.
 Each of these payments is considered one of your Required Payments.

-Automatic Deferment - During periods of involuntary unemployment from sickness or other unforeseen circumstances, or if your total income drops under a certain amount (the Minimum Income Threshold), your payment obligation will be automatically waived without penalty.
+Automatic Deferment - During periods of involuntary unemployment from sickness or other unforeseen circumstances, or if your total future income drops under a certain amount (the Minimum Income Threshold), your payment obligation will be automatically waived without penalty.
 Unlike traditional private student loans, where you must apply for a temporary deferment period, with an ISA agreement, your payments will be suspended automatically during periods of economic hardship.
 Think of it like having an insurance policy protecting your loans.

 The important thing to remember is that ISAs don’t all offer the same sorts of flexibility, or value, because there can be huge variances in long-term costs, so you’ll certainly want to compare different offers against each other before agreeing to any of those that you receive.

 How To Satisfy Your Income Share Agreement

-By far the biggest differentiating factor between ISAs and traditional student loans, other than the protections built-in, is the way they’re satisfied.
-With an ISA contract, there are three distinct ways you can finish your ISA:
+By far the biggest differentiating factor between ISAs and a traditional student loan, other than the protections built-in, is the way they’re satisfied.
+With an ISA contract, there are three distinct ways you can finish your ISA program:

 1. Make the Required Number of Payments

-With an ISA, you pay back a percentage of your earnings each month for a set number of months.
+With an ISA, you pay back a percentage of their future income each month for a set number of months.
 Each of these payments is considered one of your Required Payments.
 If you pay all the Required Payments, your ISA amount is satisfied!